FilecoinFoundationWeb/filecoin-foundation/apps/site/src/content/events/filecoin-ethdenver-2025.md

         connect with industry-leading ecosystems, explore innovative funding mechanisms, and scale your impact like never before."
       start-date: 2025-02-27T10:00:00.000Z
+    - title: Executive Leaders Roundtable Luncheon.
+Hosted by DeStor and Filecoin Foundation
+      location: Denver, CO
+      description: An expert moderator will guide the knowledge-sharing event, stimulating discussion between participants in a closed, confidential environment.
+Attendance is complimentary and by invitation only.
+      start-date: 2025-02-25T12:00:00.000Z
 seo:
   twitter:
     card: summary